BlakeBaumann13/Lottomen_Mod/README.md

 # Lottomen_Mod
-A mod for Hearts of Iron IV
+A mod for Hearts of Iron IV.
+ONLY WORKS WITHOUT ROAD TO 56 MOD.